sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

  * Usable in the Cloud or on Bare Metal

 Fortunately, with the emergence of Docker, we can easily build such a tool.
-We present this system in the following sections.
+I present this system in the following sections.

 ## What is Continuous Integration?
 Continuous Integration is more than a piece of software, it's a practice.
-While the focus of this paper is on the software, we briefly discuss these two topics.
+While the focus of this paper is on the software, I briefly discuss these two topics.

 ### The Practice
 Continuous Integration is the practice of frequently integrating changes into a shared mainline [@fowler2006].
-With modern Version Control Systems (VCS), this means that developers are merging their commits into `master`, or a shared `develop` branch.
+With modern Version Control Systems (VCS), this means that developers are merging their commits into `master` or a shared `develop` branch.

 Along with this practice, Continuous Integration also has the following guidelines [@fowler2006]:

- * Automate the Build
+ * Automate the build
- * Make the Build Self Testing
+ * Make the build self sesting
- * Every Commit Should Build on an Integration Machine
+ * Every commit should build on an integration machine

 Continuous Integration software attempts to automate these.